UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 #### **DL as a decision support tool**

 - In commercial settings, successful DL applications can be broadly regarded as decision support tools
-  - **Prediction:** Stock price prediction models help investors make better investment decisions
+  - **Forecast:** Future patient volumes can help medical departments make better staffing decisions
-  - **Classification:** Email spam detection models help alleviate the decision burden placed on human users by automatically identifying and filtering out potentially harmful emails
+  - **Classification:** Diagnosing patients can reduce time-to-treatment or assist physicians/nurses to come up with more accurate treatments
-  - **Generation:** ChatGPT can accelerate decision making by retrieving and distilling key information from vast amounts of text data
+  - **Generation:** LLMs (e.g. ChatGPT) can accelerate decision making by distilling key information from vast amounts of text data

 ---